LSURice/program-website/people.md

 He is responsible for planning field trials, making selections, and advances lines through to variety release."

-top-p2="Dr. Angira recieved his masters from West Texas A&M University and his PhD from Texas A&M Univesity in
+top-p2="Dr. Angira received his masters from West Texas A&M University and his PhD from Texas A&M Univesity in
 2016, where he studied the genetics of heat tolerance in cowpea."